ppaschos/snowmass-connect-docs/docs/index.md

 `ssh login.snowmass21.io`

 The login node is also a submission node for jobs to the Open Science Grid.
 Upon login you will in your home directory that has 50GB of quota.
 Use your home directory to store submission files and scripts.

+## Transferring Data into and from Connect Storage Origin

+To transfer data in and out of the Snowmass21 Connect storage, we recommend the use of Globus Connect Portal.
+Users can access the storage endpoint by authenticating against the Globus collection "OSG Connect CI Logon" using a Globus Connect Personal client.
+The steps for access are outlined below:

+1. Logon with your institutional credentials at http://cilogon.org
+2. Select "Create a Password Protected Certificate".
+Enter a password and download your certificate.
+3. How to certificate info
+4. Email your DN to paschos@uchicago.org.
+Upon confirmation you can access the the directory `/stash/osg/collab/user` from Globus Connect.
+Mention a tutorial.
+Do we need a CLI example.

-## Data placement
+## Data for OSG grid jobs

-Users should place their input data in /collab/user/<user_id>.
+Users should initially place their input data in /collab/user/<user_id>.
 There's no quota on this filesystem but expect about 10TB available.
-You can move data to the grid as part of an OSG job submission using the stashcp tool.
+Data can be transferred to the grid as part of an OSG job submission using the stashcp tool.
 You can insert the following command in your execution script to move data from your collab space to the remote worker node where your job is running: